AlexsLemonade/refinebio-examples/validate-differential-expression/README.md

 #### Step 3) Follow the example steps in [gene_DE_validate](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/gene_DE_validate.nb.html)

 There are a number of ways to compare differential expression results, but [this workflow](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/gene_DE_validate.nb.html) takes the simplest approach of looking at overlap of gene lists.
-This is partially so that this notebook’s approach can be applied to any differential expression output, provided that the output meets [certain criteria listed above](#required-fields-for-differential-expression-results).
+This is partially so that this notebook’s approach can be applied to any differential expression output, provided that the output has the [required fields listed above](#required-fields-for-differential-expression-results).

 Depending on the form of your differential expression results, you will need to alter the steps in [`gene_DE_validate`](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/gene_DE_validate.nb.html) to obtain the two aforementioned gene lists.
 We advise familiarizing yourself with [`tidyverse`](https://www.tidyverse.org/) functions, particularly the ones used in [this main example](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/gene_DE_validate.nb.html) in order to help you determine the how to clean your data for use with this analysis.